simonvomeyser/simple-web-dev/resources/markdown/testing-vue-in-laravel-with-jest.md

 }
 ```

-Both configs tell `babel-jest` and `vue-jest`: "Be a good kid, use the things in this preset of `babel` to make it as compatible as possible - and please just work".
+Both configs tell `babel-jest` and `vue-jest`: "Please, just use the things in this preset of `babel` to make it as compatible as possible - and just make it work".

 I'll leave it at that, we would actually only need a few selected plugins from the `preset-env` preset, but this post is nerdy enough.

 ## Just one more thing

 We are almost there I promise.
-The last problem we have to solve is that newer version of Jest as well as Laravel Mix use a newer version of Babel that is incompatible with `vue-jest`.
+The last problem we have to solve is that newer version of Jest as well as Laravel Mix use a newer version of Babel that is incompatible with `vue-jest`. 🤯

 I'll make it short, there is another library to make them compatible called `bable-bridge`.